PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 Resource properties
 ~~~~~~~~~~~~~~~~~~~

-When you select a resource in the `Project view <#project-view>`_, the main properties are shown in the `Properties view <#properties-view>`_, together with some actions like open the resource in the `Terminal view <#the-terminal-view>`_ or the OS explorer.
+When you select a resource in the `Project view`_, the main properties are shown in the `Properties view`_, together with some actions like open the resource in the `Terminal view`_ or the OS explorer.
 The project resource has special properties like the Scene size and language.

 .. image:: images/workbench/project-properties.png
    :alt: Project properties.